 01Fashion (Editorial) Model

-Male editorial models are generally 6' 0" to 6' 2" and wear a 38 or 40 jacket.
-Asian markets will represent male models from 5'10" and up.
+Male editorial models are generally 6 foot to 6 foot 3 inches tall, wear a 40 to 42 jacket have and a 32-inch waist.
+Asian markets will represent male models from 5 foot 10 inches and up.

 There are always exceptions to these requirements and agencies like to look at the "complete package," so if you are a little outside of the required stats, don't give up.
-In fact, top editorial agency d' Management in Milan, Italy represents 5' 7" male model Aaron Frew who has booked numerous high fashion jobs and has worked for Calvin Klein.
+In fact, top editorial agency d' Management in Milan, Italy represents 5 foot 7 inches male model Aaron Frew who has booked numerous high fashion jobs and has worked for Calvin Klein.

-Runway models must have precise measurements so that they are able to fit the clothes that designers will be showing to their clients.
+Runway models must have precise measurements so they are able to fit the clothes designers will be show to their clients.

-Designers hire models to fit the clothes they have made for their collections, they don't make the clothes to fit the model — unless, of course, you reach supermodel fame like Tyson Beckford or Sean O'Pry.
+Designers hire models to fit the clothes made for their collections, they don't make the clothes to fit the model — unless, of course, you reach supermodel fame like Tyson Beckford or Sean O'Pry.